smoleyxd/RCOS-Cilium/tuning.md

 # Process
-Using Golang, a script will run our Cilium infrastructure for varying intervals of times.
+Using bash, a script will run our Cilium infrastructure for varying intervals of times.
 This script will be ran for each tuning parameters and allows us to mimic usage of contianerized applications for short-term and long-term capabilities.
 Additionally, through the use of Prometheus and Grafana we can gather and visualize the network and CPU perfomance impact each tuning parameters has.
 We will then automate this testing process using github actions to test on a daily/weekly schedule.

+# Baseline
+To Be Determined...

 # Results
 To Be Determined...